 Is it possible to visit the western fjords from Oslo, and spend only one day?
 I do not have any car, how do I get to the fjords?
-What fjord do you recommend to visit?
+What fjord in Norway do you recommend to visit?
 What activities can I do in the fjords?

 Season: All year.

 Time to spend: Day trip or more, available all year.
 We recommend to stay longer and experience more.
 Read more about what to see and do in the Flåm and the Nærøyfjord area.